collectd/collectd.github.io/documentation/manpages/collectd-snmp.md

     describes the format of OIDs.

-    If **Table** is set to _true_, each _OID_ must be the prefix of all the values to query, e. g. `IF-MIB::ifInOctets` for all the counters of incoming traffic.
+    If **Table** is set to _true_, each _OID_ must be the prefix of all the values to query, e.Â g. `IF-MIB::ifInOctets` for all the counters of incoming traffic.
 This subtree is walked (using `GETNEXT`) until a value from outside the subtree is returned.

-    If **Table** is set to _false_, each _OID_ must be the OID of exactly one value, e. g. `IF-MIB::ifInOctets.3` for the third counter of incoming traffic.
+    If **Table** is set to _false_, each _OID_ must be the OID of exactly one value, e.Â g. `IF-MIB::ifInOctets.3` for the third counter of incoming traffic.

 - **Count** _true|false_